antonmaximus/mahblog/about.md

 permalink: /about/
 ---

-We always need something to keep us back on track when lost.
+Something to keep me back on track when lost.